 Responsibilities include fish feeding, recording data, cleaning fish holding troughs and inspecting the site.
 Some volunteers are also asked to respond to on-site alarm systems at any hour.
 All volunteers must follow protocols to ensure good fish health.
 Volunteers must provide their own transportation and a high clearance vehicle is necessary as the site is on a steep hill.

 “We’ve had some issues in the past meeting our production goals of hatchery winter steelhead for the South Umpqua River,” said Evan Leonetti, ODFW Salmon Trout Enhancement Program biologist.
-“We designed this rearing project to hold the fish in a cold water area that will help increase their survival and directly benefit anglers.”
+“We designed this rearing project to hold the fish in a cold water area that will help increase their survival and directly benefit anglers and Oregon steelhead fishing guides.”

 Those interested are asked to volunteer for at least three consecutive days.
 In the past, volunteers have contributed up to two weeks.
 The project began in late May and runs through September.